MFerrick/Portfolio/README.txt

 Marcie Ferrick Portfolio

 I have used the Stellar template by HTML5 UP to begin my web development portfolio.
-As I continue to learn, my ultimate goal is to re-create my portfolio from scratch.
+As I continue to learn, my ultimate goal is to re-create my portfolio from scratch and add additional content including wireframes.

 See below for information about this template.

 Stellar by HTML5 UP